Here you are, searching for how to be a great manager.

 And it sends a simple message: if you want to advance in this team, all you gotta do is to help the team.

 5.2.
-But Please Don’t Tell People Who’s Lower
+But Never Don’t Tell People Who’s Lower

 One poor manager once said to my colleague:

-Bad Boss: Lucio is more senior than you are
+Bad Manager: Lucio is more senior than you are

 And with that, he created a rift in the team.

-I didn’t feel close to him because he didn’t tell me, my colleague hated him and the two of us got closer together against our boss because we formed a bond against his “divide and conquer” strategy.
+I didn’t feel close to him because he didn’t tell me.
+And my colleague hated him because he told her.
+And the two of us got closer together against our boss because we formed a bond against his “divide and conquer” strategy.

 Don’t make the same mistake and never tell anyone they’re “lower” than someone else: it’s divisive and promotes internal infighting.